frnmst/md-toc/docs/markdown_specification.rst

         WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-- ``redcarpet``: Treats consecutive dash characters by tranforming them into a single dash character.
+- ``redcarpet``: treats consecutive dash characters by tranforming them into a single dash character.
 A translated version of the C algorithm is used in md_toc.
 The original version is here:

   - https://github.com/vmg/redcarpet/blob/26c80f05e774b31cd01255b0fa62e883ac185bf3/ext/redcarpet/html.c#L274